reacherhq/check-if-email-exists/README.md

 Head to the [releases page](https://github.com/amaurymartiny/check_if_email_exists/releases) and download the binary for your platform.

+> Note: The binary does connect to the above serverless backend, it runs from your computer.

 ## Usage

 Make sure you have [`openssl`](https://www.openssl.org/) installed.